 Need to Hire Housemaid?
 Here is how to do it

 Create a Job Profile or JD

 The first step to hiring should be creating a job profile and job description of the housemaid or other unorganised workers.
 You may ask why.
-Let me explain: Have a job description or a JD can help you get clarity about many things.
+Let me explain: Having a job description or a JD can help you get clarity about many things.
 Some of these are:

 - What do you want the Helper to do.
 Depending on this:

 - What will be a time the helper will be needed for